Alien-X717/chat/README.md

 chat template taken from bootsnipp.com made by emilcarlsson

 Features:
-*   p2p realtime chat
+*   Realtime personal chat
-*   live online/offline status
+*   Live online/offline status of users
-*   live read receipts
+*   Live read receipts for messages

 cons:
 *   can only run on a single tab as of now.Don't open it on multiple tabs with same session.